The Top Ten Publishing Myths

 Myth #9: “If you’re publishing in hardcover, you’re guaranteed a New York Times review.”

-• Even if you get such a high-profile review, a positive one may not drive sales in a huge way, and a bad one could destroy your self-esteem.
-Remember that positive, lower-profile reviews can add up, and bad ones won’t be devastating.
+Even if you get such a high-profile review, a positive one may not drive sales in a huge way, and a bad one could destroy your self-esteem.
+Remember that positive, lower-profile reviews can add up.
+Building up a collection of positive reviews from many diverse sources can carry more weight over time.

 Myth #10: “Once you’ve written your first book, it’s fine to put aside your next book and focus on publicity and publishing your current book.”